-- Tackle extreme behaviour, by encouraging the reporting of hate crime, reducing repeat incidents and ensuring that victims are supported through the criminal justice system. - Implement an education programme in schools, to build young people's understanding of diversity and inclusion.
+- Tackle extreme behaviour, encourage the reporting of all hate crime and ensure that victims are supported through the criminal justice system. - Implement an education programme in schools, to build young people's understanding of diversity and inclusion.
 This will build understanding in Enfield's young people from an early age to help reduce future hate crime incidence. - Create community spaces that promote cohesion and where we can celebrate the diversity, culture and heritage of our communities, through the inclusive design of all council-led regeneration schemes, including Meridian Water and Joyce and Snells. - Work with all Enfield faith communities to promote peace, mutual understanding and respect and to support and encourage others to do likewise. - Improve community cohesion by promoting good relations between Gypsy, Roma and Traveller communities and the wider community.
 This will help to reduce and eliminate harassment and discrimination towards Gypsy, Roma and Traveller communities. - Reduce the risk of crime against vulnerable people who are affected by illness, disability and frailty.